-These lakes were chosen based on their size, location, catchment land use, water quality and their ability to serve as a reliable representation of the regions freshwater bodies.
-Aside from the 5 regularly monitored lakes there have been 33 lakes assessed by the Auckland Council & NIWA using the LakeSPI (Submerged Plant Indicators) assessment criteria.
+Auckland Council regularly monitors four of the most recreationally used lakes.
+These lakes were chosen based on their size, location, catchment land use, water quality and their ability to serve as a reliable representation of the region's freshwater bodies.

-The quality and overall health of the regions lakes is strongly dependant on a variety of biotic and anthropogenic factors.
-These include the type and depth of the lake as well as the associated land usage within their respective catchment areas.
-Most of the regions lakes are considered to have good water quality however majority of them have a moderate ecological rating.
+The quality and overall health of the region's lakes is strongly dependent on a variety of biotic and anthropogenic factors.
+These include the type and depth of the lake as well as the associated land use within their respective catchment areas.
+Most of the region's lakes are considered to have good water quality and a moderate ecological rating.
 This is partially due to the establishment of invasive aquatic flora and fauna.
 The biggest threat to lake water quality appears to be nutrient enrichment which is commonly associated with agricultural practices within the catchments.

-The Auckland Council has two separate methods of monitoring the health and ecological state of the 5 biggest lakes within the region.
-The first of these monitoring programs is the Regional lakes water quality & ecology program which is a routine monitoring program that measures a suite of water quality variables as well as a trophic state assessment.
-These variables are measured by taking regular physical water samples, in situ water quality readings as well as phytoplankton and rotifer samples.
-Furthermore a permanent water quality buoy has been deployed in Lake Pupuke with a similar one being scheduled for deployment in Lake Ototoa.
+Auckland Council has two separate methods of monitoring the health and ecological state of the lakes within the region.
+The first of these monitoring programs is the water quality program which is a routine monitoring program that measures a suite of water quality variables as well as a trophic state assessment.
+These variables are measured by taking regular physical water samples, in situ water quality readings as well as phytoplankton and samples.
 The second monitoring program is used to assess lake trophic state by means of aquatic macrophytes (LakeSPI).